Home › Forums › General I-War Talk › IronDuke’s I-War2 Remake/I-War3

 -The damage system.
 As simple as “shot deducts 100 health from 1,000 HP pool, once at 0, boom.”
 No damage modeling for systems will be in the test, nor will collisions inflict damage, since the AI won’t be unstupid enough to avoid those. :V I also have one of these in another project that I’ll just copy over.

 -SHIELDS!
 The I-War franchise has the absolute best shield mechanic of any game I’ve ever seen, and I’ve played way too many.
-Implementing this will be FUN. πŸ˜€ It will be more realistic than EoC, with lighter weapons draining less shield power, and aspects of the EoC shields that they claimed were functional but actually weren’t (like the shield being unable to block a second shot within a minimum time) will be there.
-Oh boy, I genuinely cannot wait to work on this πŸ˜€ Plus the bugs will be hilarious. πŸ˜› Oh, and because shielding, enjoy rippling refraction effects! πŸ˜€
+Implementing this will be FUN. π It will be more realistic than EoC, with lighter weapons draining less shield power, and aspects of the EoC shields that they claimed were functional but actually weren’t (like the shield being unable to block a second shot within a minimum time) will be there.
+Oh boy, I genuinely cannot wait to work on this π Plus the bugs will be hilarious. π Oh, and because shielding, enjoy rippling refraction effects! π

 -Music.
 Not like this is hard; literally just slap an audio file on the camera, set to loop, done. :3 You’re doing literally one thing: combat.
-I’ll use the vanilla game’s instant action music, obviously πŸ˜€
+I’ll use the vanilla game’s instant action music, obviously π

 -Controller ID swapper.
 Lemme elaborate.
 Unity keeps track of game controllers by the numbers assigned to them, which is done by Windows.
 Unfortunately, if you have two identical controllers attached, Windows picks #1 and #2 at random when first detecting them, unless you plug them in while running in the order you want them.
-Even so, now and then, upon rebooting, it’s swapped them. πŸ˜› It’s annoying, and Unity unfortunately has no way of distinguishing between identical sticks.
+Even so, now and then, upon rebooting, it’s swapped them. π It’s annoying, and Unity unfortunately has no way of distinguishing between identical sticks.
 In my case, i have two Thrustmaster T.16000M sticks.
 Left is translational control, right is attitude, but every now and then, Windows randomly swaps their IDs.
 So, I will implement a button in the Escape menu that will swap Unity’s ID on controllers 1 and 2, as long as you have two plugged in.
 Don’t use if you ain’t having this problem, though :V

 Things that definitely won’t be in the test:

-I started typing this at 5 AM and there’s a fair chance I forgot something obvious at some point. πŸ˜› Hit me with your questions and comments, I wanna hear them. :3 Off to announce this post on the Discord, then start pestering our dear Schmatzler.
-Edit: he has been pestered, and the second post in this thread now has a beautiful outline/roadmap of the progress towards the playable test for you to enjoy! πŸ˜€
+-Literally anything else I haven’t mentioned, with the possible exception of small random things I forgot.I started typing this at 5 AM and there’s a fair chance I forgot something obvious at some point. π Hit me with your questions and comments, I wanna hear them. :3 Off to announce this post on the Discord,

 –IronDuke